LukerCZ/digital-electronics-1/labs/project.md

 ## Hardware description
 ### Nexys A7-50T
 The Nexys A7 board is a complete, ready-to-use digital circuit development platform based on the latest Artix-7™ Field Programmable Gate Array (FPGA) from Xilinx®.
 With its large, high-capacity FPGA, generous external memories, and collection of USB, Ethernet, and other ports, the Nexys A7 can host designs ranging from introductory combinational circuits to powerful embedded processors.
 Several built-in peripherals, including an accelerometer, temperature sensor, MEMs digital microphone, a speaker amplifier, and several I/O devices allow the Nexys A7 to be used for a wide range of designs without needing any other components.

+- Deska Nexys A7 je platforma na bázi Artix-7™ Field Programmable Gate Array (FPGA) z Xilinx®.
+Obsahuje vysokokapacitní FPGA, externí paměti, USB, Ethernet, a další porty, Nexys A7 může host designů ranging z introduktorů kombinačních obvodů do powerful embedded processors.
+Severální budovy v peripherals, zahrnující accelerometr, teplotní senzor, MEMs digitální mikrofon, reproduktory amplifier, a severní I/O zařízení na nexys A7 bude použita pro širokou škálu designů s nepotřebnou any ostatní komponenty.

 ![nexys-a7-obl-600](https://user-images.githubusercontent.com/99388246/165694448-dfccf257-62a9-4c5e-bb68-ceab544a98f1.png)
 |:--:|